patriksporre/bootloader-demo/README.md

 qemu-system-x86_64 -drive file=floppy.img,format=raw,if=floppy,index=0 -boot a
 ```

+(Both `build-release.sh`, `build-debug.sh` starts the build image in QEMU.)

 ## Project files

-- **boot.asm**: Main bootloader file, handles loading and decompressing the application
+- **boot.asm**: Main bootloader file, handles loading and unpacking (decompressing and decrypting) the application
-- **application.asm**: Secondary application loaded by the bootloader, displays output on-screen
+- **application.asm**: The application loaded by the bootloader, displays output on-screen
-- **packer.c**: Utility for compressing and encrypting the application using RLE + XOR
+- **packer.c**: Utility for compressing and encrypting the application using RLE and XOR
+- **build-release.sh**: Script for building and assembling all project components in release mode
-- **build.sh**: Script for building and assembling all project components
+- **build-debug.sh**: Script for building and assembling all project components in debug mode
-- **makefloppy.sh**: Helper script to create the floppy disk image
+- **makefloppy.sh**: Helper script to create the floppy disk image (used by `build-release.sh` and `build-debug.sh`)

 ## Example workflow

-1. Write the bootloader and application in assembly
+1. Write the bootloader and application in assembly language
-2. (Optional) Pack the application using the `packer` utility
-3. Assemble and create the floppy image using `build.sh` or `makefloppy.sh`
-4. Test in QEMU
+2. Assemble, create the floppy, and run the image in QEMU by running `build-release.sh` or `build-debug.sh`

 ## License